mlos/nemo/README.md

 * Repurpose my [Raspberry Pi model B][ref-pi]
 * Good enough audio quality, but at least better than what's [built-in][ref-pi-audio]
 * The ability to gracefully power off the device (orderly shutdown of the [system software][ref-raspbian]).
-Although the Pi [draws relatively little power][ref-pi-power], it doesn't seem right to leave it powered on 24/7.
+Although the Pi [draws relatively little power][ref-pi-power], it makes no sense to leave it on 24/7 when not in use.
 * Feedback about operational state (booting, playing, powering off).
 A user should be able to see what's going on.
 * [RCA][ref-rca-jack] jack to connect it to standard stereo equipment.
 * LAN connection to easily hook it up to the home network (no Wi-Fi configuration troubles)